skarinat/lunchAgent/README.md

 Task: Generate a comprehensive nut-free, high-protein lunch plan and export it as a Google Spreadsheet with two tabs.

-Tab 1 — Name it exactly: Sheet1
+Tab 1 — Name it exactly: LunchAgentDataBase
 Columns: Category | Main Dish | Fruit / Snack | Afternoon Treat
 Content: 20 unique kid-friendly lunch ideas.
 Category must be one of: Rice & Grains, Pasta & Western, Sandwiches & Wraps,